 We no longer accept simultaneous submissions.
 Please do not submit work that is under consideration elsewhere.

 We accept only original, unpublished work.
-We no longer accept previously published work, nor translations of published work.
+We no longer accept previously published work, but we will consider previously unpublished translations.

 Please proofread your work before sending it to us.

 Always include a statement that the material is your own original work or translation, has never been published, and is not under consideration elsewhere.

 Subject line: Submission, [Your name].
 If you don’t do this, we may overlook your submission.

 Include up to 4 ghazals in the body of your email.

 A brief third-person biography may be included with a submission or sent separately.
 Please do not include a bio as part of an attachment.

 After you submit